virejdasani/Make-Java-Easy/README.md

         System.out.println(userInput);
 ```

-- This takes about 6 lines of code in Jav when the same can be done in Python using just 2:
+- This takes about 6 lines of code in Java when the same can be done in Python using just 2:
 ```
 userInput = input("Enter input: ")
 print(userInput)